-UConn's 2018 Water Quality Report includes the results of more than 3,500 samples tested at state certified laboratories for more than 90 potential contaminants and water quality parameters.
+UConn's 2019 Water Quality Report includes the results of more than 3,500 samples tested at state certified laboratories for more than 90 potential contaminants and water quality parameters.
 We are pleased to report the water quality results meet state and federal drinking water standards.

 The UConn water system's primary sources of water to meet on-campus demands are the gravel-packed wells located near the streambanks of the Fenton and Willimantic rivers.
-Additionally, the University's well water can now be supplemented as needed with water from the Connecticut Water Company's (CWC) Northern-Western water system through an interconnection which feeds into the University's tank at the entrance to campus on Route 195.
+Additionally, the University's well water can now be supplemented, as needed, with water from the Connecticut Water Company's (CWC) Northern-Western water system through an interconnection which feeds into the University's tank at the entrance to campus on Route 195.

 Our wellfields provide groundwater that is of very high quality, and we treat the water with low doses of sodium hydroxide to adjust the pH to protect against corrosion.
-Further, we fully comply with the Federal Environmental Protection Agency (EPA) requirements regarding sampling for lead in drinking water and have provided documentation to the Connecticut Department of Public Health (DPH) to demonstrate our results.
+We fully comply with the EPA requirements regarding sampling for lead in drinking water and have provided documentation to the Connecticut Department of Public Health (DPH) to demonstrate our results.